-Foulkes, the founder of group analysis, was amongst the first Western scholars to centre the importance of the social on the psychological and; to locate the psychic within all material and institutional contexts.
+Foulkes, the founder of group analysis, was amongst the first Western scholars to study the link between the social on the psychological and; to locate the psychic within all material and institutional contexts.
 The group analytic concept of the matrix, a core tennet of group analysis is attributed to him.
 It is defined as the intersubjective ﬁeld within which groups operate.
 As a ‘ﬁeld effect’ which is primarily unconscious and, which interconnects all people in a network, within which we ‘meet, communicate and interact.’
 (Foulkes & Anthony, 2003).
 The group matrix is believed to encompass all communications, conscious and unconscious, internal and external, past and present (Foulkes, 1973).

-Beyond referring to race or skin colour thus, whiteness is a complex multidimensional system designed to structure and hierarchise the social thus, I will try to illustrate (over several posts) the socio-economic, the political, the historical, the institutional, the relational and the psychological.
+Whiteness is a complex multidimensional system designed to structure and hierarchise the social thus, I will try to illustrate (over several posts) the socio-economic, the political, the historical, the institutional, the relational and the psychological.
 Blindness to whiteness (sometimes referred to as white ignorance or innocence) is one of its central feature.
 Whiteness is therefore a fundamental factor in understanding the psychological as socially and historically located.

 The reproduction of whiteness in the personal matrix

 The vignette below is a composite of various people I have worked with rather than a specific individual.